kapsner/mlexperiments/README.md

 #>  $ Fold3: int [1:2124] 4 5 6 7 8 10 12 14 15 16 ...
 ```

-Furthermore, a specific hyperparameter setting needs to be selected in order to validate it with the cross-validation:
+Furthermore, a specific hyperparameter setting that should be validated with the cross-validation needs to be selected:

 ```{r}
 knn_cv <- mlexperiments::MLCrossValidation$new(